Hill Cumorah Pageant: History

-The pageant traces its roots back to the early 1920s and the "Cumorah Conference" of the Eastern States Mission, which was held each year annually in late July.
+The pageant traces its roots to the early 1920s and the "Cumorah Conference" of the Eastern States Mission, which was held each year annually in late July.
 Mission president B. H. Roberts would take some of his missionaries from New York City and travel to Palmyra and the recently acquired Smith Family Farm to celebrate Pioneer Day, acting out scenes from the Book of Mormon and LDS Church history as part of the commemoration.
 Over the next decade, the conference grew in duration and scale, and New York University English professor H. Wayne Driggs wrote the script America's Witness for Christ for the first official performance of the Hill Cumorah Pageant, which premiered on July 23, 1937.

 The pageant advanced technologically over the next few decades, with stereophonic sound inventor Harvey Fletcher designing, building, and installing a five-track recording system; and Crawford Gates composing an original score for the pageant, which was recorded by the Mormon Tabernacle Choir and the Utah Symphony Orchestra in 1957.
 In 1973, LDS Church president Harold B. Lee visited the pageant and called for a phasing out of full-time missionaries in the pageant.
 Consequently, the cast has since consisted entirely of regular church members.
 In 1988, author Orson Scott Card was tasked with writing a new script.
 He was instructed to make the script "accessible to a modern audience, targeting the non-scripture-reading, non-Mormon young adult," which he did in part by making the new version approximately 40 minutes shorter than the previous one.

 In 1991, local service organizations were invited to provide snacks and meals to pageant visitors.
-The offer was accepted by Rotary International, Lions Clubs International, and Kiwanis International, which have turned the pageant into their primary annual fund-raising event.
+The offer was accepted by Rotary International, Lions Clubs International, and Kiwanis International, which turned the pageant into their primary annual fund-raising event.
 In 1997, Donny Osmond left his starring role in the tour of Joseph and the Amazing Technicolor Dreamcoat to participate with his family in the cast of the pageant.
 Osmond played the role of the prophet Samuel the Lamanite.

 During the 2012 season, the pageant held festivities and reunions in commemoration of its 75th anniversary.

 Brent Hanson, a faculty member at Southern Virginia University, served as the pageant's artistic director from 2005 until 2018.
 Starting at the end of the 2018 season, Utah educator Shawnda Moss replaced Hanson as artistic director.

 The New York Times contrasted the pageant's sincerity with the raucous tone of another major production, the satirical Broadway musical The Book of Mormon.

-It was previously announced the 2020 would be the pageant's last year, as a result of new directives by the Church to discourage large-scale pageants.
+It was previously announced that 2020 would be the pageant's last year, as a result of new directives by the Church to discourage large-scale pageants.
 Due to the COVID-19 pandemic, this was initially delayed to 2021.
-However in March 2021, the Church announced that the Pageant had been cancelled and would not be rescheduled, thus ending its 82-year run.
+However in March 2021, the Church announced that the pageant had been cancelled and would not be rescheduled, thus ending its 82-year run.
 Commemorations (including an online stream of the 2019 edition) will be held to celebrate the history of the event.